AI in Action - Shaping Society and the Economy (CS)

 Time slot: Thursday, 30.04.2026 from 6 pm and intensive training week 18.05.-20.05.2026

-Preparation in blended learning mode (4 teaching units) and attendance during the intensive training week
+Preparation in blended learning mode (4 learning units) and attendance during the intensive training week (26 teaching units)

 Course language: English